Shopping Cart

 Three Parts Of Total Cholesterol

 LDL is low-density lipoprotein.
-This is considered "bad" cholesterol.
+This is considered “bad” cholesterol.
 Most of your total cholesterol consists of LDL, and if there is too much for your body to handle, you could be at risk for heart problems such as cardiovascular disease and stroke.
+High LDL is a major risk factor for heart disease.

 HDL is high-density lipoprotein.
 This is considered “good” cholesterol.
 HDL is used to absorb LDL and transfers it to the liver, which will work to purge it from the body.
 Raising your HDL will reduce your risk of the aforementioned heart problems.

 Finally, there are triglycerides, another harmful aspect of cholesterol that comes in the form of fat that lives inside the bloodstream.
 While triglycerides can be formally measured by testing, symptoms of high levels of triglycerides include chest pain and pancreatitis.
+It is important to monitor the types of foods you consume, especially those high in fat or cholesterol, to help manage triglyceride levels.

 How To Determine Your Cholesterol Levels